 Individuals that suffer from insomnia or other sleep issues should look into an aromatherapy back massage.

 A study of surgical intensive care unit patients showed that aromatherapy message enhanced quality of sleep and positive changes in physiological parameters.

 Aromatherapy itself, has also shown positive signs in children with sleep disorders.
 Specific oils showed improve quality of sleep, deep sleep, and time crying prior to sleep onset in children.

 Are There Any Risks Associated With This Practice?

 In general, aromatherapy massages should not be dangerous for the average individual.
 However, you do want to consult your massage therapist before you undergo this type of back treatment.
 Usually, professional establishments will ask about your health history.
-They will also ask about any allergies you might have.
+They will also ask about any allergies you may have.

-In addition, if you're pregnant or have any type of medical condition, it is best to also consult your doctor.
+In addition, if you’re pregnant or have any type of medical condition, it is best to consult your doctor.
 Some health issues could be worsened by aromatherapy massages.
-For instance, people body lesions or certain skin conditions may not be the best candidates for this type of massage.
+For instance, body lesions or certain skin conditions may not be the best candidates for this type of massage.